PattyFlowers/PattyFlowers.github.io/docs/_posts/2022-08-03-pros-and-cons-of-being-a-vet.markdown

 ---
 layout: post
 title:  "Thinking of becoming a veterinary surgeon?
-Pros and cons of being a small animal veterinary surgeon."
+Pros and cons of being a small animal vet."
 date:   2022-08-03
 categories: Veterinary
 tags: ["veterinary", "careers"]